sagemath/trac_to_gh/Issue 2341.md

 # Issue 2341: vector subs over symbolic does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2341

 Original creator: was